Adding images and videos to event pages

-- A cover photo does not require a video, but a video benefits from also having a cover photo uploaded, which will provide a visual background for the embedded video.
+- A cover photo does not require a video, but a video can benefit from also having a cover photo uploaded, which will provide a visual background for the embedded video.

 - If you need to remove or change the cover photo, you can completely delete it or upload another one to replace it.